ExpertiseExtractive Industries and Multinational Corporations

-Casey Camp-Horinek, Hereditary Drum Keeper of the Women’s Scalp Dance Society and Elder of the Ponca Nation of Oklahoma, is a longtime activist, environmentalist, actress, and author.
+Casey Camp-Horinek is Environmental Ambassador, Elder and Hereditary Drumkeeper of the Ponca Tribe of Oklahoma.
+She leads Movement Rights Ponca and Indigenous Rights of Nature campaigns.
+She is a longtime activist, environmentalist, actress, and author.
 She has been at the forefront of grassroots community efforts to educate and empower both Native and non-Native community members on environmental and civil rights issues.

 She began her advocacy efforts by taking up the cause of Native and human rights in the early 70s.
 Over the past 15 years, she has increasingly focused on global environmental justice, with a special emphasis on her Ponca people.
 Calling it the “toxic tour,” Casey has identified and diligently worked to remediate and bring attention to the corridor of toxic industry surrounding the historic lands of the Ponca people.
 Because of Casey’s work the Ponca Nation is the first Tribe in the State of Oklahoma to adopt the Rights of Nature Statute, and to pass a moratorium on Fracking on Tribal Lands.